About the course

 •A pass in the Professional Skills Tests in Literacy and Numeracy.

-•Although not essential, you may find it useful to have recent experience working with children and/or observing teaching in a school setting.
-When writing your application you should try to reflect on your experience and tell us what you learnt.
+•Although not a requirement, you may find it useful to have recent experience working with children and/or observing teaching, ideally relating to the age range/subject you wish to teach.
+When writing your application you should try to reflect on any experience you have working with children and tell us what you learnt.

 •Please consult our Education at Leicester website to find detailed explanations of our recruitment and selection processes and criteria.